Rafik-Zaied/snake/README.md

 # snake

-My version of the classic game snake
+My version of the retro game snake

 ## Built With
 * HTML